TASAR: Transfer-based Attack on Skeletal Action Recognition: Abstract

 \section{Abstract}

-Skeletal sequences, as well-structured representations of human behaviors, are crucial in Human Activity Recognition (HAR).
-The transferability of adversarial skeletal sequences enables attacks in real-world HAR scenarios, such as autonomous driving, intelligent surveillance, and human-computer interactions.
-However, existing Skeleton-based HAR (S-HAR) attacks exhibit weak adversarial transferability and, therefore, cannot be considered true transfer-based S-HAR attacks.
-More importantly, the reason for this failure remains unclear.
-In this paper, we study this phenomenon through the lens of loss surface, and find that its sharpness contributes to the poor transferability in S-HAR.
-Inspired by this observation, we assume and empirically validate that smoothening the rugged loss landscape could potentially improve adversarial transferability in S-HAR.
-To this end, we propose the first \textbf{T}ransfer-based \textbf{A}ttack on \textbf{S}keletal \textbf{A}ction \textbf{R}ecognition, TASAR.
-TASAR explores the smoothed model posterior without re-training the pre-trained surrogates, which is achieved by a new post-train Dual Bayesian optimization strategy.
-Furthermore, unlike previous transfer-based attacks that treat each frame independently and overlook temporal coherence within sequences, TASAR incorporates motion dynamics into the Bayesian attack gradient, effectively disrupting the spatial-temporal coherence of S-HARs.
-To exhaustively evaluate the effectiveness of existing methods and our method, we build the first large-scale robust S-HAR benchmark, comprising 7 S-HAR models, 10 attack methods, 3 S-HAR datasets and 2 defense models.
+Skeletal sequence data, as a widely employed representation of human actions, are crucial in Human Activity Recognition (HAR).
+Recently, adversarial attacks have been proposed in this area, which exposes potential security concerns, and more importantly provides a good tool for model robustness test.
+Within this research, transfer-based attack is an important tool as it mimics the real-world scenario where an attacker has no knowledge of the target model, but is under-explored in Skeleton-based HAR (S-HAR).
+Consequently, existing S-HAR attacks exhibit weak adversarial transferability and the reason remains largely unknown.
+In this paper, we investigate this phenomenon via the characterization of the loss function.
+We find that one prominent indicator of poor transferability is the low smoothness of the loss function.
+Led by this observation, we improve the transferability by properly smoothening the loss when computing the adversarial examples.
+This leads to the first \textbf{T}ransfer-based \textbf{A}ttack on \textbf{S}keletal \textbf{A}ction \textbf{R}ecognition, TASAR.
+TASAR explores the smoothened model posterior of pre-trained surrogates, which is achieved by a new post-train Dual Bayesian optimization strategy.
+Furthermore, unlike existing transfer-based methods which overlook the temporal coherence within sequences, TASAR incorporates motion dynamics into the Bayesian attack, effectively disrupting the spatial-temporal coherence of S-HARs.
+For exhaustive evaluation, we build the first large-scale robust S-HAR benchmark, comprising 7 S-HAR models, 10 attack methods, 3 S-HAR datasets and 2 defense models.
 Extensive results demonstrate the superiority of TASAR.
-Our benchmark enables easy comparisons for future studies, with the code available in the supplementary material.
+Our benchmark enables easy comparisons for future studies, with the code available in the \href{https://github.com/yunfengdiao/Skeleton-Robustness-Benchmark}{https://github.com/yunfengdiao/Skeleton-Robustness-Benchmark}.